I Think We're All Bozos on This Bus: Portrayal of theme parks and computer technology

 The fair rides and exhibits are similar to those at Disneyland and the 1964 New York World's Fair.

-Clem is one of the first "computer hackers" mentioned in pop culture, and his dialogue with the fair's computer includes messages found in the DEC PDP-10, a popular minicomputer at the time.
+Clem is one of the first "computer hackers" mentioned in pop culture, and his dialogue with the fair's computer includes messages found in the DEC PDP-10, a popular mainframe at the time.
 (Some of the lines are error messages from MACLISP.)
 An identification followed by the word "hello" initiated an interactive session on contemporary Univac, General Electric, and university timesharing systems.
 Many of the things the computer said were based on ELIZA, a computer program which simulated a Rogerian psychotherapist.
 For example, the phrase Clem used to put The President into maintenance mode, "this is Worker speaking," is based on the fact that the user could type "worker" at Eliza's command prompt, and Eliza would then display the command prompt for the Lisp software environment in which Eliza ran.
 And if the user neglected to end a statement or question to Eliza with a punctuation mark, Eliza's parser would fail, displaying the message "Unhappy: MkNam" to indicate that a function called "MkNam" was failing.
 The President said the same thing, pronouncing it "unhappy macnam."